WILBREAD

 2. Loosely cover the jar with the lid and store it on the counter, out of direct sunlight.

-3. Feed every 12 to 24 hours.
+3. Feed every 24 hours.

 How to Store Your Sourdough Starter in the Refrigerator